kitchen-assistant/api/README.md

 `firebase init`

-1. Only select the `Functions: COnfigure and deploy Cloud functions` item with the **spacebar**, then hit enter.
+1. Only select the `Functions: Configure and deploy Cloud functions` item with the **spacebar**, then hit enter.
 2. Select the `kitchen-assist` project.
 3. Follow the rest of the prompts.
 4. A `/functions` folder should be created with a boilerplate `index.js` file within it along with some config files.